-The Charter, under clause 30, details how the policy costings are to be prepared.
-It provides for the Secretaries to issue written guidelines (this booklet) recommending approaches or methods to be used in preparing costings.8
+Clause 30 of the Charter details how the policy costings are to be prepared.
+It provides for the Secretaries to issue written guidelines recommending approaches or methods to be used in preparing costings.8 All references to dates and times are based on the Eastern Standard Time.